Girton Conducting Course

-A residential course with tutors from Sherborne Summer School of Music and the Royal Academy of Music, in the historic setting of Girton College, Cambridge
+A residential course with tutors from the Royal Academy of Music and London Conducting Academy, in the historic setting of Girton College, Cambridge

 with John Longstaff (principal accompanist and score study)

 Girton Conducting Course is designed to enable conductors of all levels of experience and ability to develop their technique and musicianship in a friendly, professional and supportive setting.
 The focus is on an intimate knowledge of the score and on developing an effective conducting technique, and the course is instructional in nature.

 The course will run from lunchtime on Monday to lunchtime on Saturday; full schedule to include: